aidanburrowes/Melody-Mimicry/README.md

 python app.py

-Make sure to install the requirements from requirements.txt, as well with:
+Make sure to install the requirements from requirements.txt IN THE VENV with:

 pip install -r requirements.txt